omeka/omeka-s-enduser/docs/modules/csvimport.md

 ## Undo an import

-To undo an import, click on the CSV Import module and select the "Past Imports" tab.
+To undo an import, click on the CSV Import module and select the "Past Imports" page.

 Check the "Undo" box in the row of the import which you want to undo, and click "Submit".